 Ginger Lavender Wilkerson, a licensed marriage and family therapist in Long Beach, California, works with teens experiencing anxiety and OCD.
 She explains that the American Psychiatric Association defines obsessions as intrusive thoughts or images that cause distress or anxiety.
 Additionally, compulsions as behaviors that a person feels compelled to do in order to ease their anxiety or suppress the thoughts.

-- A significant change in routines, especially if a teen is spending a lot of time on simple tasks such as leaving the house, or seems to be obsessing over certain topics, trends, or ideas.
+- Significant changes in routines, especially if a teen is spending a lot of time on simple tasks such as leaving the house

 - Compulsions or obsessions that are impairing functioning in school, at home, or around the community.
 “They might be late, or missing activities, or be overly afraid of making mistakes and not doing things correctly,” Wilkerson says.

 Many parents are reluctant to bring up OCD, fearful it will plant an idea that’s not yet there.
 But that’s rarely the case, says Misti Nicholson, director and clinical psychologist with Austin (Texas) Anxiety & OCD Specialists, who says teens typically experience tremendous relief once the topic of OCD is introduced.